Ananda Lewis Made Room For Us To Be Seen & Built A Legacy We Stand On

 Lewis, known for her role as a host on Total Request Live, The Ananda Lewis Show and BET’s Teen Summit, had a voice that was as special as it was resonant.

 There were two definitive points in my life when I remember Lewis having a huge impact on how I navigate this world.
 The first was as a little Black girl, watching her break down pop culture moments, discuss serious societal issues and interview some of my favorite celebrities.
 It was mesmerizing.
 Seeing her report, inform and entertain opened doors for so many coming up behind her.
-Of course, we had icons like Oprah Winfrey and the late Gwen Ifill making strides onscreen at the same time, but Lewis felt more accessible and relatable to millennials.
+Of course, we had icons like Oprah Winfrey and the late Gwen Ifill making strides on-screen at the same time, but Lewis felt more accessible and relatable for millennials.

 AdvertisementADVERTISEMENT